Understanding tides in flats fishing is crucial to success. Flats fishing is highly dependent on the tidal movement and its effects on the ecosystem.

 • Choosing the right tackle: Tidal currents can make fishing with the wrong tackle difficult or even impossible, so choosing the right tackle for specific circumstances is crucial.

-See also What are the Essential Safety Precautions for Flats Fishing?
+See also What are the Best Months for Flats Fishing in Specific Locations?

 Understanding tidal flats fishing is a crucial aspect of being a successful angler, whether for recreational or commercial purposes.
 The ability to read the tides and understand how they impact the fish and their behavior can significantly improve the chances of making a successful catch.